SRahul02/DNS-Resolver/README.md

 Requirements:
 - Python installed
-- Required libraries installed (like socket, struct, sys etc.)
+- Required libraries installed (like socket, scapy, datetime etc.)

 Result:
 The IP addresses will be printed as a result of server.py